saikrishnayadav764/Covid-19-India-Portal-API/README.md

 #### Description:

-Create a district in the district table, `district_id` is auto-incremented
+Creates a district in the district table,where `district_id` is auto-incremented

 #### Request